 In the film, this kind of inventive, low-budget approach is seen as much as anything else in a fourteen-year-old Jean-Pierre Léaud’s improvised lead performance and the film’s outdoor, naturally-lit cinematography (a giddy scene shot from the rotating pivot of a fairground spinning drum ride hasn’t lost any of its directness or uncomplicated sense of enjoyment over the years).

 There’s something in this screening for aspiring critics too, as the New Wave collective (who, to clarify, didn’t call themselves that – the tag was added retrospectively) began in several cases as young film writers, contributing to the Cahiers du Cinéma journal, who rejected convention and received wisdom in French film (what was called the 'cinema of quality') and political thought from an inhibiting bourgeois Left.
-The latter it must be said however, was done in a very tongue-in-cheek way.

 Although the past year has been positive for Northern Irish cinema, with The Survivalist, A Patch of Fog and I Am Belfast all well-received – an initiative that looks to sew the seeds for a more fun, youthful sense of iconoclasm in future filmmaking here is a welcome move.